eevee/eev.ee/content/2015-10-23-copyright-is-broken.markdown

 Yet paradoxically we draw fanart anyway.
 The general unspoken consensus seems to be that we ought to be able to do this, and that the world is a little richer for it.
 There are entire miniature economies built upon artists selling their fan work.

 This is exactly what copyright is supposed to accomplish!
-It's meant to encourage creation, not for the sake of the creator, but for the sake of _everyone else_.
+It's meant to encourage creation, not just for the sake of the creator, but for the sake of _everyone else_.
 For the sake of culture.
 This isn't some zany hippie interpretation; here is [a quote from the Google Books decision](https://twitter.com/BDonahueLaw360/status/655033199320506368/photo/1) earlier this month:

 > While authors are undoubtedly important intended beneficiaries of copyright, the ultimate, primary intended beneficiary is the public.